paigeweber13/fine-hardware-visualization/README.md

 # Goals:
  - main goal is to give people new to HPC something they can use to:
    - understand how their application maps to the architecture
-   - give suggestions on how to improveme their application
+   - give suggestions on how to improve their application
  - apply this to graph problems: kernels in graph problems tend to change behavior throughout execution